Below is a list of current projects that vary greatly in both

 - First draft completed but waiting for some in press articles to appear to update the quotations and references (due September 30, 2014).

 - Creativity.
 In S. J. Lopez, L. M. Edwards, & S. C. Marques (Eds.), The handbook of positive psychology (3rd ed.).
 New York: Oxford University Press.

-- Revision of chapter for 2nd edition, with at least 25% new material and no more than 75% previous text (due end of 2014).
+- Revision of chapter for 2nd edition, with at least 25% new material and no more than 75% previous text; waiting for official contract to begin the changes (due end of 2014).

 - From everyday creativity to eminent cases of creative achievement in professional domains.
 In T. Lubart, M. Botella, X. Caroff, C. Mouchiroud, J. Nelson & F. Zenasni (Eds.), Homo creativus: The 7 C’s of human creativity.
 New York: Springer.